Kat Hutchinson

 About Me

-I have completed a rigorous four-year training at The Bowlby Centre, London.
+I’ve completed an in depth, four-year training at The Bowlby Centre, London.

 I work with individual adults (18+) at Stortford Therapy, in person, and offer online therapy on Zoom, once or twice weekly or more often if appropriate; with sessions being 50 minutes.

-I offer an initial 50-minute telephone consultation free of charge.
-Followed by two initial 50 minute sessions to provide an opportunity for us to get a sense of what it feels like to work together and to explore if I am the right therapist for you.
+I initially offer three 50-minute sessions to provide an opportunity for us to get a sense of what it feels like to work together and to explore if it feels suitable to continue.

 I see each client as their own person, meeting them where they are currently, in their own, individual, lived experience.
-I aim to approach each client with openness, respect and sensitivity and an unbiased approach when engaging in areas of difference such as race, nationality, culture, gender identity, sexual orientation, class, ability and religion.
+I aim to approach each client with warmth, openness, respect, authenticity and sensitivity, and an unbiased approach when engaging in areas of difference such as race, nationality, culture, gender identity, sexual orientation, class, ability and religion.

 As well as my private practice, I also have experience working within the NHS Hertfordshire Partnership Trust as part of The Forensic and Learning Disability Service.

-As human beings, we have an innate biological and emotional need for long-term, safe, secure emotional connection which builds the foundations of how we navigate our relationships and the world around us.
+As human beings, we have an innate, biological need for long-term, safe, secure, emotional and physical connection; to build the foundations of how we develop as a person, how we navigate our relationships and the ups and downs of life.

-Sometimes, we discover that these experiences and models of relationship either help or hinder us in establishing fulfilling, emotional connections; we may enter repeated and unhelpful patterns, ways of self-protecting ourselves, or power dynamics in relationship that cause us pain.
+Sometimes, we discover that these experiences and models of relationship either help or hinder us in establishing fulfilling, emotional connections.
+We might enter repeated and unhelpful patterns of relating, power dynamics in relationship that cause us pain and develop maladaptive coping mechanisms to protect ourselves, that may cause us harm.

-As an attachment-based psychotherapist it is a fundamental part of my work to seek and establish a new attachment relationship as a foundation of positive change; where experiences can be worked through collaboratively and compassionately with the aim of creating more fulfilling connections with oneself and with others.
+As an attachment-based psychotherapist it is a fundamental part of my work to form a new attachment relationship as a foundation for new positive, relational change; where painful experiences can be worked through collaboratively and compassionately with the aim of creating a more fulfilling connection with oneself and with others.

 Trauma is an emotional and physical response to a single event, such as a life-threatening experience or bereavement; or when repeated experiences such as emotional neglect, abuse or violence occur.

-When these experiences are too painful to process, this undermines the person’s sense of safety in the world and can cause our sense of self and nervous system to feel overwhelmed; manifesting in PTSD, flashbacks, feeling numb, dissociation, rage, shame, anxiety, depression, addiction, disordered eating, self-harm and suicidality.
+When these experiences are too painful to process, this threatens a person’s sense of safety in the world and can cause us to feel dysregulated and overwhelmed; manifesting in a range of symptoms, not limited to, PTSD, flashbacks, feeling numb, dissociation, extreme rage, shame, anxiety, depression, addiction, disordered eating, self-harm and suicidality.

-A trauma informed approach, understands the impact of traumatic single events or painful complex, repeated experiences, that are at the root of emotional and physical distress; and how these past experiences can impact a person’s current life, mind and body.
+A trauma informed approach, understands the real impact of traumatic single events or painful complex, repeated experiences, that are at the root of emotional and physical distress; and how these past experiences can impact a person’s current life, mind, body and nervous system.

 Supporting clients in processing these experiences carefully and sensitively and working to change how this impacts on their present and future, within a safe, secure, compassionate attachment environment is central to my work.